Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 Key Format Trends for 2026

 Short-form video dominates reach but not always engagement.
 TikTok and YouTube Shorts generate the widest distribution.
-However, on Instagram, carousels now generate 12% more engagement than Reels.
+However, on Instagram, carousels now earn 109% more engagement per impression than Reels — Reels just win on reach (+36%).

 Carousels are the engagement play.
 Whether multi-image on Instagram or PDF documents on LinkedIn, carousel formats consistently outperform every other format on engagement rate.
 They encourage swipes, which counts as interaction and signals the algorithm to distribute further.